arces-wot/JSAP/README.md

 # JSAP

-A collection of JSON SPARQL Application Profile
+The repository includes a collection of [JSON SPARQL Application Profiles](http://mml.arces.unibo.it/TR/jsap.html)